ArubikU/react-custom-toaster/readme.md

 ## Contributing

 Contributions are welcome!
-If you want to contribute:
+To contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature`).